Return to top

 🥘 Ingredients

-• Milk: You can use any kind of milk you like in this frozen mixed berry smoothie!
-You can also use almond milk, oat milk, soy milk, regular low fat dairy milk, or another dairy-free milk alternative.
-If you use a plant based milk, make sure it’s unsweetened – you want to choose a milk that has only 0-1 gram of sugar and 100 calories for 1 cup.
-Using regular organic 1% milk makes this drink even sweeter and tastes just like a milkshake!
-This is a mixed berry smoothie without yogurt – but if you don’t have milk (or don’t like milk), you can use plain yogurt instead of milk for a thicker berry yogurt smoothie!
+Milk: I like to use a dairy-free milk to keep this recipe vegan and plant-based, but you can use any kind of milk you like!
+It works great with almond milk, oat milk, soy milk, regular low fat dairy milk, or another dairy-free milk alternative.
+If choosing plant-milk, just be sure to use one that has no added sugar.
+I have found that using regular organic 1% milk makes this drink even sweeter and tastes just like a milkshake, which my kids love!
+This recipe makes a frozen mixed berry smoothie without yogurt – but you can use plain yogurt or Greek yogurt instead of milk for a thicker smoothie.

 fruit in a blender